jejacobs23/HNSCC-WES-SNV-Workflow/README.md

 - These analyses were carried out on the OHSU cluster computing system (Exacloud) using CentOS 7.5.1804 unless otherwise noted
 - Exacloud uses the job scheduler, Slurm, for job submissions.
 See separate files for Slurm submit scripts.
 - Alignment of sequencing reads was accomplished using the Burrows-Wheeler Aligner.
 The version used was bwa-0.7.15
+- GATK version 3.6 (Picard included)
+- All python scripts were run on python version 2.7.13

 # Workflow
 **Step 1) Alignment of sequencingn reads to the hg19**